Thank you for reading our post, please rate this article at the end.

 Always Keep your RV Level

-As I mentioned, you must always keep your camper level, especially with the slides, out for extended periods.
+As I mentioned, you must always keep your camper level, especially when the slides are out for extended periods.
 It prevents leaks and sagging.

 Also, adding metal plates between the rollers and wooden slide floor is an immensely helpful DIY, especially if your slide-out is out most of the time.